Carrying A Handgun Outside New York

 I personally have Utah, Florida, Pennsylvania, Connecticut, New Hampshire, and Maine, in addition to my New York State Pistol License.

 What about those other states?

-Obviously, there are still 11 states that we can’t get to turn blue on the coverage map.
+Obviously, there are still 9 states (plus Washington DC) that we can’t get to turn blue on the coverage map.